EndlessATC/Airports/final/AS/WSSS/WSSS_readme.md

 * South: `REMES`
 * West: `BOBAG`

-Holdings are typically used at these waypoints during periods of high traffic loads.
+Holdings are typically used at these waypoints during periods of high traffic.

 All STARs end at a waypoint that is near the final approach area (Rwy 02: `SANAT`/`SAMKO` Rwy 20: `BIDUS`/`NYLON`/`BIPOP`).
 Then, planes are radar vectored to final.

 Feel free to use radar vectors at any time for sequencing / to avoid weather.

 More information on the approach procedures:

+* **ILS Approach to runway 02L / 20R**

+  Usually, planes are cleared to intercept the localizer first, and only when established on the localizer that they are cleared for the ILS approach (localizer + glideslope).

+  Most of the time, planes are cleared to descend to **2500ft** to intercept, but other altitudes are alright too.

 * **RNP Approach to runway 02R / 20L**